djmgit/DeathStar/README.md

   So if you want to generate higher load on your target then you will be requiring higher resources - memory and CPU.
 So you migth want to increase the memory limit of the lambda function.

 - lambdaTimeOut: This specifies the timeout for the lambda fucntion.
 It expects an integer and the unit is second.
+This specifies for how much time the function will run.
+After the specified time period is over, the instance of the invoked function will be killed by AWS lambda.
+The value has a hard limit of 900, which is
+  15 minute.
+Unfortunately this is a limitation.
+However if you want to attack a target for than 15 minute, you can create two attack definitions with the same target or invoke DeathStar again.